 Why do I need this test?

-You might have this test if your healthcare provider needs to find out whether you
+You may need this test if your healthcare provider needs to find out whether you are

 who may work with patients who have the virus.